Infections Caused by Bacteria Related to Tuberculosis (TB)

 MAC lung infections

 MAC infections of the lungs usually develop slowly.
 The first symptoms include coughing and spitting up mucus.
-People may feel tired, lose weight, and have a low-grade fever.
+People may feel tired, lose weight, and have a low-grade fever (around 100.4° F [38° C]).

 The infection may progress slowly or remain stable for long periods of time.
 If it progresses, people may regularly spit up blood and have trouble breathing.

-Laboratory analysis of sputum taken from the infected person is needed to distinguish a MAC infection from tuberculosis.
-A chest x-ray is taken.
-It can show some differences between tuberculosis and a MAC infection.
+Laboratory analysis of sputum taken from the infected person is needed to diagnose a MAC infection and distinguish it from tuberculosis (TB).
+A chest x-ray and a computed tomography (CT) scan are done.
+These imaging tests can show doctors some differences between TB and a MAC infection.

 MAC lymph node infections